Freedom of Information Act Request

 - On the form, please include your name, contact information and if you are requesting the records for commercial purposes

 - Please provide a detailed description of the records you are requesting.
-(Please include any relevant information, such as Case Report Number, Booking Number, Eviction Case Number, Address of Incident, Date of Incident, Date of Birth, Social Security Number and/or other information).
+(Please include any relevant information, such as Case Report Number, Booking Number, Eviction Case Number, Address of Incident, Date of Incident, Date of Birth and/or other information).
 This information will aid the search for records.

 - Once the form has been filled out it can be submitted the following ways: